EducationalVideoCenter/WAC/README.md

 ### What is this about?
 [Educational Video Center](https://www.evc.org), a youth media organization with over 30 years of experience making documentaries with youth is working to develop an urban-rural curriculum to bring youth across cultures and continents together to make media projects.

 Our curriculum is project-based, student-centered and grounded in social justice and civic engagement.

-The full curriculum can be found [here](https://drive.google.com/drive/folders/1p8s9Np4YHY3WpAC7A3QsFp9WH1nGCiIX).
+See the full curriculum [here](https://drive.google.com/drive/folders/1p8s9Np4YHY3WpAC7A3QsFp9WH1nGCiIX).

 ### Why?
-We need your input to develope this open curriculum as a resource to teach filmmaking in urban and rural communities around the world!!
+We need your input to develop this open curriculum as a resource to teach filmmaking in urban and rural communities around the world!!

 Our urban-rural program, [We Are All Connected](https://weareallconnected.wixsite.com/weareallconnected), is currently working with youth in New York City and the Appalachian Mountain region of Tennessee to create collaborative documentary films.